 With general features, software costs, and details on credit card processing out of the way, let’s take a look at how the machines themselves compare.

-Regarding the Vital systems, the only difference between the Select E13 and the E15 is the tablet’s screen size.
+Vital is on to the E15, with the E13 no longer showing as available on its website.
+The only difference between the Select E13 and the E15 is the tablet’s screen size.
 (That is, 13” for the E13, and 15” for the E15.)
 I tested the E13.
 For the purposes of this comparison, I’ll refer to that one.
 However, know that any features referenced for the E13 apply to the E15 as well.